 - for youth who have completed 6th grade

-- Activities: daily recreation, swimming, campfires; special opportunities include creek tubing and exploration, crafts, and off-site hiking and canoeing trips
+- Activities: daily recreation, swimming, campfires; special opportunities include creek tubing and exploration, crafts; may include off-site hiking and canoeing trips

-- Campers will learn and develop basic camping skills including how to safely build and extinguish a campfire, how to set up a tent and build a lean-to and hang a tarp using appropriate rope knots, campfire cooking; other skills needed for wilderness camping may be included
+- Campers will learn and develop basic camping skills.
+Skills vary depdending on weather and special leader availability but include activities such as: how to safely build and extinguish a campfire, how to set up a tent, how to build a lean-to and hang a tarp using appropriate rope knots, campfire cooking; other skills needed for wilderness camping may be included

 - Accommodations: campground style; separate boys and girls tents for sleeping, indoor bathrooms & showers available